Join In

 - You can save money by spending it.
 (The idea seems self-contradictory, but it's possibly true.
 For example, spending money insulating your roof would reduce heating bills.)

-Real-Life Examples of "Everyday" Paradox
+Real-Life Examples of "Everyday" Paradoxes

 These next examples seem self-contradictory, but they're not.
 (Paradoxical expressions that seem self-contradictory but aren't are often described as "everyday paradox" as opposed to "logical paradox.")
 These are examples of "everyday paradox":- To shut down your computer, first click Start.